-Twin Peaks’s quirky-cool special agent famously upended the idea of the TV G-man.
-And now, after twenty-five years, Dale Cooper has resurfaced with the series’ relaunch.
+Twin Peaks’s quirky-cool special agent Dale Cooper upended the idea of the TV G-man, resurfacing with the series’ 2017 relaunch.
 Though followers have studied the original shows fanatically, some might have missed Cooper’s significant nods to Buddhism.
 Rod Meade Sperry looks at one of pop culture’s most endearing, enduring dharma friends.

 A man is dying on the floor of a jail cell between two mountains of the Pacific Northwest.
 Not even two weeks ago, despite his middle age, he’d had a head of youthfully dark hair.
 Now it is completely, shockingly white.